datuhealth/isotip/README.md

 ### **`data-tooltip-autoclose`**

 If set to false, the tooltip will *not* close unless you do so programmatically with `isotip.close()`.
+Normal tooltips will not open until the open one has been closed!

 ### **`init( config )`**